 State-machine triggering allows you to pre-instrument a variable-sized state machine that can be used to specify an ultimately flexible trigger condition.
 Use Trigger states to customize how many states are available in the state machine.
 Use Trigger condition to control how many independent trigger conditions can be defined in the state machine.
-For more information on state-machine triggering, see State Machine Triggering, on page 54 in the Debugger User Guide.
+Use Counter width to control the desired width of the counter.
+For more information on state-machine triggering, see State Machine Triggering in the Debugger User Guide.